 Sitting in the 20th arrondissement between Parc des Buttes-Chaumont and Père Lachaise Cemetery is Parc de Belleville.
 This beautiful park offers visitors many unique features like:

-- highest point in Paris
+- the highest point in Paris

 - longest waterfall fountain in Paris